On Truthful Mechanisms without Pareto-efficiency: Characterizations and Fairness: Introduction

 The second key concept is of ``control''.
 Here, our definition remains the same as in \cite{AmanatidisBCM17}: an agent controls a set $S$ for mechanism $f$ if whenever she strongly desires $S$, she gets it whole (and possibly some additional goods).
 The central result which connects these two concepts is the Control Lemma.

-\begin{restatable}{lemma}{control} [Control Lemma] Let $f$ be a truthful, non-bossy, and neutral partition mechanism that partitions a set $\MM$ of goods among $n$ agents with strict preferences from some permutations-closed class of preferences $\PP$ that contains the lexicographic preferences ($\PP\in\FFn(\MM)$).
+\begin{restatable}{lemma}{control} [Control Lemma] Let $f$ be a truthful, non-bossy, and neutral partition mechanism of a set of goods $\MM$ among $n$ agents with strict preferences from some permutations-closed class of preferences $\PP$ that contains the lexicographic preferences ($\PP\in\FFn(\MM)$).

 Fix a subset $S\subseteq \MM$.
 If there exists a profile $\veco\in \PP^n$ such that all agents strongly desire $S$, and yet $S\subseteq f_i\veco$ for some $i\in \NN$, then agent $i$ controls $S$ with respect to $f$. \end{restatable}